dlab-team/ctd4-backend/README.md

 ```
 make network
 ```
-have network conected on the backend, and see the fastest way to check the storage of data in a mock or real deployed database.
+have network connected on the backend, and see the fastest way to check the storage of data in a mock or real deployed database.
 #### Starting the containers

 ```